 Regardless of your situation, you could be facing jail time, prison time, fines, or the thing that most people don’t think about before pleading guilty – collateral consequences.
 A criminal conviction will follow you for the rest of your life!
 Pleading guilty to certain crimes may prohibit you from getting a job, obtaining government aid, voting, owning or possessing a firearm, etc.

-Contact our office today so you can have someone by your side that knows the judicial system and is eager to fight for your rights!
+Contact our office in Carrollton, TX today so you can have someone by your side that knows the judicial system and is eager to fight for your rights!

 Also, if you are not a United States citizen and are charged with a crime, the government may seek to have you deported.
 Because we also practice Immigration Law, we can ensure that non-citizens are appropriately advised of the immigration court processes and the consequences that your criminal case will have.